seanpm2001/Computer-cursor-tech-support/Docs/Humor/Windows-10-update-joke/Criticism/README.md

 This joke may be removed in future releases, but it is up for debate.
 It will still be kept in version 1, and version 1 translations, I can't modify that.
 Same goes with the document you are reading right now, it won't be removed.

+Update 1: I have quickly removed the joke in the Windows 10 folder, but it is still present in the `README.md` file at root, along with all the version 1 translations of the `README.md` file at root.

 ***